 What is SOHCAHTOA?

-- To find an angle: use the inverse trig functions on your calculator:
+- We use the inverse trig functions to find missing angles

 How do I use SOHCAHTOA?

 - Remember SOHCAHTOA are only for calculating missing sides and angles for right‑angled triangles

 - For non-right‑angled triangles you will need to use the Sine or Cosine rules.